StephanAkkerman/fintwit-bot/README.md

 Not only data from Twitter is gathered, but other sources are used too, such as Reddit, Binance, Yahoo-Finance, TradingView, and many other related websites.
 This bot was written with flexibility in mind, meaning that you can toggle on and off certain features without issues by using the `config.yaml` file.

+If you would like to see the bot in action then feel free to [join my Discord server](https://discord.gg/UujjNA7hNv).

 ## Key Features ⚙️

 - **Automatic Sentiment Analysis**: Analyze the sentiment of tweets to gauge market mood.